-Quality standards and testing in the conveyor belt industry is a huge and often quite complex subject.
-In compiling this paper I have simply tried to provide a basic guide.
-Consequently, my final piece of advice would firstly be to never assume that the presence of test method reference numbers or the logos of quality organisations necessarily means what they are designed to indicate.
+Quality standards and testing in the conveyor belt industry is a huge and often complex subject.
+This article provides a basic guide.
+The final piece of advice would be to never assume that seeing the presence of test method reference numbers or the logos of quality organisations necessarily means what they are designed to indicate.
 Secondly, it is always worthwhile to ask questions and request evidence of good practice and actual performance.
-Taking that little bit of extra care could easily save your company an enormous amount of time and money.
+Taking that little bit of extra care could easily save companies an enormous amount of time and money.